CRISES IN THE CAPITALIST SYSTEM

 • Displacement of many people.

-• Psychological trauma and breakdown of families.
+• Psychological trauma and separation of families.

 8. Global Insecurity and Loss of Peace.

-The war severely disrupted global peace and security.
+WWII severely disrupted global peace and security.
 Countries were left in fear of future conflict.

-The experience led to international efforts for peacebuilding, including diplomacy and international cooperation through the UN.
+War experience led to international efforts for peacebuilding, including diplomacy and international cooperation through the UN.

-Although most battles of the Second World War were not directly fought on African soil, Africa was significantly affected both directly and indirectly, with both positive and negative consequences.
+Although most battles of Second World War were not directly fought on African soil, Africa was significantly affected both directly and indirectly, with both positive and negative consequences.

 1. Depopulation.